FraserTooth/javascript_algorithms/README.md

 13. Binary Tree Traverse In-Order - Binary Tree Traversal, Implemented Iteratively Using Stack (_From LeetCode_)
 14. Serialize and Deserialize Binary Tree - Binary Tree Work, Implemented Using Queue and Iterative Solution but may not be the most efficient (_From LeetCode_)
 15. Longest Substring without Repeating Characters - Array/String Problem, Implemented Using a Dequeue and Includes, may be faster with a Set (_From LeetCode_)
+16. Column To Number Conversion - Converting the Excel-style Column Headers to a Number, solved using Ascii Codes and Base Manupulation (_From LeetCode_)